Dan Noble: Robbery of the Royal Insurance Company

 On December 10, 1866, the Broadway office of the Liverpool and London-based Royal Insurance Company was robbed of over a quarter of a million dollars in bonds.
 The day of the robbery, a meeting of the American company directors was to take place at noon.
 At half-past 10:00 am, a tin box containing $25,000 in government bonds and negotiable securities was brought to the firm's office from the Merchants' Bank.
 Although deposited and kept in its vaults for safekeeping, it was customary at these meetings for the board of directors to use or inspect the box for any change in stock.
 The box was placed in the vault opening from the back room of the office of company agent Anthony B. McDonald.
 The inner iron door of the safe was closed but not locked.

-At around 11:20 am, two well-dressed men respectable looking men entered the building expressing an interest in life insurance and were shown into McDonnell's office.
+At around 11:20 am, two well-dressed men respectable looking men entered the building expressing an interest in life insurance and were shown into McDonalds's office.
 One of the men, described as "a young man about 30 years of age and having the appearance of an able commercial traveler on a fine salary", took a seat on the opposite side of the table of McDonald and immediately began speaking to him about terms of life insurance policies.
 He then explained that he and several others were preparing to go down the Mississippi River to New Orleans on business for their respective companies and were interested in obtaining life insurance during their extended trip to the South.
 The young man continued further by stating that he and his group were as yet undecided whether they should take a "traveler's risk" or purchase insurance.
 He himself was in favor of getting life insurance as he claimed to be a married man.
 His companion also commented occasionally and supported his claim that the young man had been appointed the group's spokesman and would negotiate the terms of the policies.
 While the young man and the agent continued speaking, the second man excused himself and left the room for a few moments.